Skip to main content

 Feature Selection

-When you run juno dev eject, all the available hooks and assertions are scaffolded in your lib.rs module.
+When you run juno functions eject, all the available hooks and assertions are scaffolded in your lib.rs module.
 However, if you don’t have to implement all of them for example to improve readability or reduce unnecessary logic, you can selectively enable only the features you need.

 To do this, disable the default features in your Cargo.toml and explicitly specify only the ones you want to use.